StackVista/sts-agent-integrations-core/pgbouncer/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/pgbouncer/metadata.csv) for a list of metrics provided by this check.

 ### Events
-The PGboucer check does not include any event at this time.
+The PGbouncer check does not include any event at this time.

 ### Service Checks